What is an accessibility score?

 Accessibility scores are calculated based on compliance with the Web Content Accessibility Guidelines (WCAG) 2.1 accessibility standard.
 This standard is widely recognized and accepted as the benchmark for accessibility on the web.

-Why is accessibility score important?
+Why is an accessibility score important?

 An accessibility score can help you monitor the accessibility of your website and ensure that everyone, regardless of their abilities, can use it.
 This includes people with visual, auditory, and motor impairments, as well as those with cognitive and neurological disabilities.
 Without good accessibility, these individuals may struggle to navigate your website or may not be able to access it at all.